 Authors: John De Pont

-Address: Director of Engineering Research, TERNZ Ltd, PO Box 97846, South Auckland Mail Centre, Manukau City, New Zealand
+Addresses: Director of Engineering Research, TERNZ Ltd, PO Box 97846, South Auckland Mail Centre, Manukau City, New Zealand

 Abstract: It is generally accepted that the use of suspensions that generate lower levels of dynamic loading has benefits for the infrastructure.
-The question of how to rate the 'road-friendliness' of a suspension has been the subject of considerable research and discussion.
+The question of how to rate the |road-friendliness| of a suspension has been the subject of considerable research and discussion.
 For practical purposes it is desirable that a rating be determined for a suspension and then applied to vehicles fitted with that suspension.
 However, it has been argued that the whole vehicle effects are so important that it is not sensible to rate a suspension in isolation.
 In this paper, a simple linear model is used to investigate the influence of whole vehicle effects on the response of the suspension at one of the axles (or axle group).
 In particular, the influence of wheelbase, vehicle speed, pitch inertia, centre of gravity position and the stiffness and damping of the other suspensions in the vehicle are investigated.
 From this analysis, the feasibility of developing a reasonable procedure for assessing the |road-friendliness| of suspensions in a vehicle independent manner is evaluated.

 Keywords: dynamic wheel forces; suspension assessment; vehicle modelling; road-friendliness.

-Int.
-J. of Heavy Vehicle Systems, 1999 Vol.6, No.1/2/3/4, pp.75 - 98
+International Journal of Heavy Vehicle Systems, 1999 Vol.6 No.1/2/3/4, pp.75 - 98

 Available online: 18 Jun 2013Full-text access for editors Access for subscribers Purchase this article Comment on this article